-The University of Washington Living-Learning Communities (LLC) program is a joint partnership between Student and Residential Life and the Center for University Studies and Programs (CUSP).
-Under the leadership of these units, the LLC program will seek out additional partners to create an engaging and intellectually rich experience for students living in campus housing that will extend student learning outside of the classroom and into the everyday lives of first year students.
-These theme based communities will integrate curricular and co-curricular experiences that will enhance the social and personal growth of residents.
+The University of Washington Bothell Living-Learning Communities (LLC) program is a joint partnership between the Division of Student Affairs and the First Year and Pre-Major Program (FYPP) open to all first year students living in University housing.
+The LLC program and additional partners create an engaging and intellectually rich experience for students living in campus housing that will extend student learning outside of the classroom and into the everyday lives of first year students.
+These theme-based communities will integrate experiences both inside and outside of the classroom to enhance the social and personal growth of residents.
 Please note that registering for the following courses throughout the academic year is a requirement for participation in the program:

 Science and Technology

 This residential community is for students who have a passion for innovation and discovery in the fields of science and technology.
 This community welcomes students interested in environmental, biological, and health sciences, as well us electrical engineering, math, physics, computing & software systems, and video game technology.
 What all of these fields share are scientific habits of mind – curiosity, skepticism, investigation – that build new and innovative ideas.

 Every day we're bombarded with information and ideas about making healthy choices for wellness and healing choices if we're faced with illness/disabling conditions...so much so that a GPS is needed to find our way through the many choices!
 Join us for this GPS-H&W community as we explore the dynamics of defining, promoting and maintaining health and wellness through the interrelated lenses of food, nutrition, physical activity, workplace safety, social capital and the overarching umbrella of the social determinants of health.
 This Living-Learning Community will be of particular interest to students considering health sciences related majors and professions or who are just interested in their own health and wellness.